 - High-fiber foods with skin (artichokes, apples, corn husks, etc.)

-Even if you run hot water down the drain after disposing of these foods, small amounts of them can accumulate over time and create a nasty clog, so it’s better to toss them into the garbage before washing the dishes.
+Even if you run hot water down the drain after disposing of the abovementioned foods, residue can accumulate over time and create a nasty clog, so it’s better to toss the foods into the garbage before washing the dishes.

-If your kitchen sink is currently making gurgling sounds, now is the time to take swift action and fix the issue before larger plumbing problems arise.
+If your kitchen sink is currently making gurgling sounds but drains fine, now’s the time to take swift action and fix the issue before larger plumbing problems arise.

-Which of these methods will you use to prevent and fix a gurgling kitchen sink?
-Let us know how they go and tell us about your experience!
+Which of the methods above will you use to prevent and fix a gurgling kitchen sink?
+Let us know how they go, and tell us about your experience!

 Thanks for reading.
 If this article was useful and answered your questions, please consider checking out our other resources and free guides below and subscribing to our newsletter.

 On the site, you’ll find all sorts of solutions for everyday DIY projects, such as repairing a leaking shower without removing bathroom tiles or removing a stuck deadbolt.